openebs-archive/openebs-docs/docs/architecture.md

 ### Volume management sidecars

-For passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod, sidecars are used.
+Sidecars are also used for passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod.

 ![volume management sidecars for cStor](/docs/assets/vol-mgmt-sidecars.png)